shanzayc/tv-genre-classification/README.md

 To simplify the problem, multi-genre labels were reduced to a **single primary genre** per title.

+### Data Storage & ETL (SQL Layer)
+- Raw Netflix data is first loaded into a SQLite database using a custom ETL script.
+- SQL queries are used to extract, filter, and transform structured records before model training.
+- This approach separates data storage from model logic and mirrors real-world analytics pipelines.

+## Database Schema

+The project uses a lightweight SQLite database to store cleaned Netflix titles.

+**Table: `titles`**
+- `id` (INTEGER, primary key)
+- `title` (TEXT)
+- `description` (TEXT)
+- `genre` (TEXT)
+- `release_year` (INTEGER)
+- `type` (TEXT)

+The database is generated locally and excluded from version control for reproducibility.

 ---

 ## How It Works